 Day 5 – Siem Reap – Angkor Wat

-It is recommended to get the your Angkor Wat ticket beforehand, otherwise the morning of the excursion, the driver can take you to the booth.
+It is recommended to get your Angkor Wat ticket beforehand, otherwise the morning of the excursion, the driver can take you to the booth.
 We went the morning of and the wait wasn’t bad.
 It is $36 USD for the entrance ticket and they do take credit card.
 See below for some amazing shots from the day!
-(These really do not do it any justice, so we definitely recommend going to see this for yourself!)
+(These really do not do it any justice, so I definitely recommend going to see this for yourself!)

-Where We Stayed:
+Where I Stayed:

 Le Chanthou Boutique Hotel